Top five best radios for 2019

 A digital radio can be a great way to catch up with the news, listen to music or find out the latest drama in your favourite radio soap.
 But it’s imperative to make sure that any new purchase is not only easy to use, but also sounds great, too.

 Radios come in all shapes and sizes, and choosing the right radio for you will be contingent on how and where you intend to listen to it.
-We’ve picked out five of the best radios on sale this year in the table below, from pocket-sized portable DAB devices to alarm clock radios and larger table-top radios.
+We’ve picked out five of the best radios on sale this year in the table below, from pocket-sized portable DAB radios, to alarm clock radios and larger table-top radios.

 These Best Buy radios sailed through our in-depth tests, excelling in terms of sound quality and user-friendliness, so we wouldn’t hesitate to recommend them.
 But it’s equally important to identify the radios that aren’t so impressive so you know which ones to avoid.
 As a result, we’ve selected three Don’t Buys you shouldn’t waste your money on.